Slavery in Qatar

 Dhows were used to transport goods and slaves.

 Pearl divers in the Persian Gulf.
 At the time, the pearl industry was dominated by slave labor.

 For most of its history, Qatar practiced slavery until its abolition in 1952.
 Many members of the Afro-Arabian minority are descendants of the former slaves.
 Chattel slavery was succeeded by the Kafala system.
-The kafala system has been abolished in Qatar since December 2016.
-However, concerns still remain about workers' rights and employers retaining considerable power over workers.
+The Qatari government officially announced that the kafala system has been abolished in Qatar in December 2016, but as of 2026 both Human Rights Watch and Amnesty International have found that foreign labourers in Qatar continue to face widespread abuses under a "restrictive" and "exploitative" Kafala system.